Skip to content

 • May become slippery after frequent usage.

-• Less cushioning compared to other materials.
+• Less cushioning or comfort compared to other materials.

 • Can absorb moisture and become heavy.